The DESC Stellarator Code Suite Part II: Perturbation and continuation methods: Other Applications

 Another important feature of continuation methods is revealing how solutions change as parameters of the problem are varied.
 In the previous section we used this to find single equilibria, but the method can also be used to explore families of equilibria related by a parameter or group of parameters.
 In this, we find equilibria "nearby" to an equilibrium already found, such as examining the same boundary shape at different values of $\beta$ or boundary perturbations of varying magnitude and shape such as resonant magnetic perturbations (RMP) in a tokamak.
 Traditionally this requires re-solving the equilibrium for each new value of the parameter.
 An alternative approach is to apply a perturbation to an initial equilibrium and find the corresponding changes in the flux surfaces.
 After applying the first perturbation, we re-linearize about the new state and perturb again, and so step through different equilibria for the cost of a single linear system solve at each step.
 This represents a significant computational savings compared to solving the full nonlinear problem for each value of the parameter.

 \autoref{fig:pres_scan} shows the flux surfaces on the $\zeta=0$ and $\zeta=\pi$ plane for a helical stellarator for the same pressure profile scaled to different values of $\beta$.
 The initial solution was at $\beta = 0\%$, and 2nd order perturbations were applied sequentially to step the pressure up to $\beta=10\%$.
+As in previous examples, the rotational transform is held fixed as the pressure is increased, leading to an increase in the toroidal current.
 The flux surfaces are indistinguishable from those obtained by solving from scratch at each value of $\beta$, and the computational cost is significantly reduced, as shown in \autoref{tab:heliotron_scan_times}.
 Performing such a scan requires only a few lines of code, as shown in \autoref{lst:perturbbeta}.

 As another example (\autoref{fig:iota_scan}), a D-shaped tokamak was used as the starting point for variations in the rotational transform profile.
 The initial equilibrium had a rotational transform on axis of $\iota_0=1$, and perturbations were applied to reduce this down to $\iota_0=0.34$.
+As in the previous examples, the prescribed profiles at each step are pressure and rotational transform.
 As the rotational transform is decreased, we see increased Shafranov shift and deformation of the flux surfaces as the reduced poloidal field struggles to contain the pressure ($\beta \sim 3\%$ in this example).

 As in the pressure scan example, the solution obtained by perturbation is indistinguishable by eye from the solution obtained by solving the full equilibrium problem, and significantly faster.
 Once an initial equilibrium is solved, parameter scans can be performed an order of magnitude faster using perturbations than other approaches which require a full solution at each step.
 The code to perform such a scan is shown in \autoref{lst:perturbiota}.